-In conclusion, our study lays the foundation for more comprehensive human studies in the future aimed at targeting specific markers and of peripheral blood.
+In conclusion, our study lays the foundation for more comprehensive human studies in the future aimed at targeting specific markers and immunophenotype of peripheral blood.
 In addition, it was testified that answer the question of whether stroke-related phenotypical and functional immunological changes could be tracked in peripheral blood.
-The results demonstrate the utility of a deep immune profiling approach with single-cell mass cytometry to comprehensively and functionally characterize the systemic immune response within 24 hours after ischemic stroke in peripheral blood samples.
+The results demonstrated the utility of a deep immune profiling approach with single-cell mass cytometry to comprehensively and functionally characterize the systemic immune response within 24 hours after ischemic stroke in peripheral blood samples.
 Predictors of early acute stroke outcome may contribute to stroke treatment.
 The prognostic value of peripheral blood biomarkers in patients with the acute ischemic stroke may be of great significance to clinical routine.

-.
+Declaration of interests

+The authors declare no competing financial interests.

+Acknowledgements

+We thank all the patients for their generous contribution to this study.
+This research was financially supported by National Natural Science Foundation of China (81971172 to YW , 31771392 to GBC), Zhejiang Provisional People’s Hospital Research Startup Fund (ZRY2018A004 to GBC), The Key Research and Development Program of Zhejiang Province (WKJ-ZJ-1914), Zhejiang Natural Science Foundation (LY18C09004), Medical and Health Science and Technology Project of Zhejiang Province (2018KY003, 2018KY816), Zhejiang Public Welfare Technology Research Program (LGF18H090009), and Analysis and Testing Technology Project of Zhejiang Provincial Department of Science and Technology (2018C37078 to LFZ) These funding bodies played no roles in the interpretation and the conduction of the research.

+Author contributions

+YW, Guo-Bo Chen, XMT conceived the study and designed the analysis, YW and KL curated the clinical data and the patients followed-up by telephone, Yong-Ran Cheng and Guo-Bo Chen performed statistical analysis, WMN conducted flow immunophenotype analysis.
+KL, Yong-Ran Cheng, WY, and Guo-Bo Chen wrote the first draft of the manuscript, and all other authors contributed to revision of the manuscript.

+Additional information

+Supplementary tables and figures can be found at the website of the journal.

+References

 1. Global, regional, and national incidence, prevalence, and years lived with disability for 301 acute and chronic diseases and injuries in 188 countries, 1990-2013: a systematic analysis for the Global Burden of Disease Study 2013.
 Lancet (London, England) 2015;386:743-800.

 2. Berkhemer OA, Fransen PS, Beumer D, et al. A randomized trial of intraarterial treatment for acute ischemic stroke.
 N Engl J Med 2015;372:11-20.